logicalclocks/logicalclocks.github.io/docs/admin/oauth2/create-client.md

 !!!
 Note

-    Setting *oauth_group_mapping* to *ANY_GROUP->HOPS_USER* will assign the role *user* to any user from any group in your identity provider when they log into hopsworks with OAuth for the first time.
+    Setting *oauth_group_mapping* to *ANY_GROUP->HOPS_USER* will assign the role *user* to any user from any group in your identity provider when they log into Hopsworks with OAuth for the first time.
 You can replace *ANY_GROUP* with the group of your choice in the identity provider.
-You can replace *HOPS_USER* by *HOPS_ADMIN* if you want the users of that group to be admins in hopsworks.
+You can replace *HOPS_USER* by *HOPS_ADMIN* if you want the users of that group to be admins in Hopsworks.
 You can do several mappings by separating them with a semicolon.

 Users will now see a new button on the login page.
 The button has the name you set above for _Name_ and will redirect to your identity provider.